Teresa Giudice Receives Heartfelt Gift From ‘RHONJ’ Co-Star Jennifer Aydin

-The Real Housewives of New Jersey star, Teresa Giudice, shared a photo of a heartfelt gift from her co-star, Jennifer Aydin, in her Instagram stories on Tuesday.
+The Real Housewives of New Jersey star Teresa Giudice shared a photo of a heartfelt gift from her co-star, Jennifer Aydin, in her Instagram stories on Tuesday.
 The new cast member created a photo collage that honored Teresa’s late parents, Antonia and Giacinto Gorga.

 Teresa showcased the present as she photographed it from her kitchen table.
 The large photo collage included almost 100 photos of Teresa and her parents during happy times.

 The pictures, both old and new, included various Gorga family members.
 Included in the collage were photos of Teresa’s brother, Joe Gorga and his wife Melissa Gorga, as well as Giacinto and Antonia’s many grandchildren.
-The couple had seven grandkids, Gia, Gabriella, Milania, Audriana, Antonia, Gino, and Joey.
+The couple had seven grandkids — Gia, Gabriella, Milania, Audriana, Antonia, Gino, and Joey.
 Many people both inside and outside of the family lovingly referred to Giacinto as “Nonno,” which is Italian for grandfather.

 The pictures were all placed together in an ornate gold frame complete with a large white bow and single red rose.
 A card attached shared a sweet sentiment.